-Any urgent safety measure relating to a Clinical Trial of an Investigational Medicinal Product (CTIMP) should be communicated to the MHRA immediately.
-They advise that sponsors phone the MHRA Clinical Trial Unit and discuss the event with a safety scientist.
+Any urgent safety measure relating to a CTIMP should be communicated to the MHRA immediately.
+Sponsors should phone the MHRA Clinical Trial Unit within 24 hours to discuss the event with a medical assessor.
 The sponsor must then follow-up with notification in writing within three days* of the action being taken.
 The notification should be in the form of a substantial amendment and should describe the event, the measures taken and justification for the measures taken.
-The MHRA web pages give further detail of notification requirements.
+Further details can be found on the MHRA webpage.

 The main research ethics committee (REC) must be notified immediately and in any event within three days, that such measures have been taken and the reasons why.
 NHS R&D offices will require notification in accordance with local policies/procedures.

 Where applicable, oversight committees (such as the Data Monitoring Committee) should review information relating to urgent safety measures and report any recommendations to all relevant parties.